 |Loans given by the Company ||- ||- ||- |

 |Corporate guarantee given by the Company ||550.76 ||(301.76) ||249.00 |

 |Investments made by the ||2458.42 ||48.89* ||2507.31 |

 * Deletion of `0.62 million on account of divestment of marginal stakeinvestments in Wendt (India) Limited to meet minimum public shareholding requirement andbalance is due to fair valuation of investment.

 As at 31st March 2021 there were no investments made in liquid funds.

 The Company as per the requirements of the Companies Act 2013 and Regulation 23 of theListing Regulations has a Policy for dealing with Related Parties.

-The Company's policy on dealing with Related Parties as approved by the Board isavailable on the Company's website at the following link. https://www.cumi-murugappa.com/policies.html.None of the Directors and KMPs hadany pecuniary relationship or transaction with the Company other than those relating toremuneration in their capacity as Directors/Executives and corporate action entitlementsin their capacity as shareholders of the Company.
+The Company's policy on dealing with Related Parties as approved by the Board isavailable on the Company's website in the following linkhttps://www.cumi-murugappa.com/policies-disclosure/.
+None of the Directors and KMPs hadany pecuniary relationship or transaction with the Company other than those relating toremuneration in their capacity as Directors/Executives and corporate action entitlementsin their capacity as shareholders of the Company.

 The Murugappa Group is known for its tradition of philanthropy and community service.The Group's philosophy is to reach out to the community by establishing service orientedphilanthropic institutions in the field of education and healthcare as the core focusareas.
 The Company being a constituent of the Group has been upholding this tradition byearmarking a part of its income for carrying out its social responsibilities.